oxidecomputer/amd-apcb/DESIGN.md

 APCB V3 TOKEN type_id are NOT unique per group.
 Maybe unique (board_mask, type_id)--maybe not.
 The other APCB elements have unique type_id.

+# Modification actions that are supported

+* Creating a new group

 # Modification actions that need to be supported

 * Creating a new group; order doesn't matter--although it's usually ascending by group_id (TODO)